K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 4/21/2021

     1. Onboard RTC clock now used.
-If there is a USB connection and a PC side program sends time down teh USB serial port, PC Time is read and is used to update the RTC time and date.
-The clock is then read and displayed, updated every 1 second.
+If there is a USB connection and a PC side program or terminal session sends time down the USB serial port, the time message is read and is used to update the RTC time and date.
+The RTC clock is then read and displayed, updated every 1 second.
 If Ethernet NTP time is available and valid, it will update the clock periodically.
-Eventually other means to set the clock will be coded.
-It is easy to add a GPS if time is important without a network connection.
-    2. Added 'T' and 't' to the Serial terminal menu to accept a time update message in the form of 'T'+10 digits which are the seconds since Jan 1, 1970.
-An example: type two T's (one for the menu, the other for the command and 1619000000, hit enter.
+    2. The Serial terminal will accept a time update message in the form of 'T'+10 digits which are the seconds since Jan 1, 1970.
     Example ->  Type in:
-        TT1619000000<enter>
+        T1619000000<enter>
     and it will respond with:
         Time Update
         10:13:20 21 4 2021